 I am Robin Hood

-Parents attend next week and tuition is due!
+Parents attend next week!

 Pretend each alphabet foam piece is a tiny frog.
 Have your child choose an alphabet frog, then hop it across the keyboard helping froggie find all keys of that letter.
 These frogs don't croak—each time the "frog" lands on one of her special lily pads, sing the letter (on pitch!).